Nandan-2004/Legal_summarizer/README.md

 ## Model Information

-This application uses Google's FLAN-T5-large model, which will be automatically downloaded on first use (approximately 3GB).
-This provides the highest quality legal document summarization.
+This application uses Google's FLAN-T5-base model (~250MB) for a balance of quality and deployment performance.
+It will be automatically downloaded on first use.

 ## License